Certificate Programme in Policy Analysis

 The programme is intensive and rigorous.
 Participants should expect to be challenged and demonstrate self-motivation.
 UCA reserves the right to select only those applicants it believes have the qualifications and experience to succeed.

 Admission requirements include an undergraduate degree, experience in government institutions or research on public policy and administration and appropriate aptitude in mathematics.

 All reading materials will be provided by UCA.

 How to Apply

-Applicants will be notified via e-mail of their acceptance after a decision is made.
+Applicants will be notified via e-mail of their acceptance during the application period.